-To further investigate these points, we performed comparative calculations for a free linear four-atom cluster Au4 with H2 adsorbed in the middle and found that depending on the nature of the gold pseudopotential (scalarrelativistic (SR) or non-relativistic (NR)) the interaction energy is either binding (by 1.07 eV) for the SR Au4 or non-binding (by 2.07 eV) for the NR gold quadramere cluster.
-Analysis of the local density of electronic states projected on the H atom reveals that the tendency for the SR Au4 wire to dissociatively bind H2 is due to the strong bonding overlap of the antibonding $\sigma^(H_2)$ state with one of the $d(m=\pm 1, Au)$ states.
-As a result of the promotion of charge to the anti-bonding $H_2 \sigma^$ state the $\varepsilon(\sigma^) - \varepsilon(\sigma)$ energy gap is only about 2.5 eV, whereas in the free H_2 molecule it is calculated to have a fourfold larger value of 10.2 eV.
-A similar scenario is observed for the suspended H_2 - wire with L = 16.25 Å and L = 17.25 Å - see Fig.5 for the LDOS and Fig. 6 for the corresponding wavefunctions' portraits, with the bonding LOMO, $\sigma(H_2)$, and the anti-bonding (LOMO+3), $\sigma^(H_2)$, found to be localized in the four-atom region between the tips.
+To further investigate these points, we performed comparative calculations for a free linear four-atom cluster Au4 with H2 adsorbed in the middle (that is between the second and third gold atoms, with the axis of the quasi-dissociated hydrogen molecule perpendicular to the axis of the straight gold wire), and found that depending on the nature of the gold pseudopotential (scalar-relativistic (SR) or nonrelativistic (NR)) the interaction energy is either binding (by 1.07 eV) for the SR Au4 or nonbinding for the NR gold quadramere cluster.
+Analysis of the local density of electronic states projected on the H atom reveals that the tendency for the SR Au4 wire to dissociatively bind H2 is due to the strong bonding overlap of the antibonding $\sigma^(H_2)$ state with one of the d ($m = \pm 1$, Au) states.
+As a result of the promotion of charge to the antibonding H2 σ^ state, the $\epsilon(\sigma^) - \epsilon(\sigma)$ energy gap is only about 2.5 eV, whereas in the free H_2 molecule it is calculated to have a 4-fold larger value of 10.2 eV.
+A similar scenario is observed for the suspended H2 wire with L = 16.25 Å and L = 17.25 Å; see Figure 5 for the LDOS and Figure 6 for the corresponding wave function portraits, with the bonding LOMO, $\sigma(H_2)$, and the antibonding (LOMO+3), $\sigma^(H_2)$, found to be localized in the fouratom region between the tips.
 To our knowledge this is the first time that the tendency of an Au wire to promote dissociative adsorption of H2 is predicted and correlated to the relativistic bonding effects in gold.

-The states of the wire with the adsorbed quasidissociated H_2 molecules exhibit highly reduced conductances compared to those of the corresponding bare wire configurations (Table 1, Fig. 4); at both L=17.25 Å and 16.25 Å the decrease is about 0.8 g0.
-Isosurfaces of the calculated conductance eigen-channels (i.e. the vectors that diagonalize the transmission matrix, expressing the probability density for transmission) of several of the B- and H2-wires (both conducting and nonconducting), are shown in Fig. 7.
-We observe that while for the B-wire ((ii) for L=17.25 Å in Fig.7) the conductance eigenchannel is spread rather uniformly over the entire system (tips and connecting nanowire constriction), the hydrogen atoms in the H2-wire induce backscattering regions (regions with near vanishing probability density for transmission) for electrons in both of the tips and between the Au atoms in the wire marked (a) and the guest hydrogen atoms.
-This surprising theoretical prediction of the "hydrogen switch" effect could in principle be tested in well-controlled tipsurface experiments in hydrogen atmosphere.
+The states of the wire with the adsorbed quasi-dissociated H2 molecules exhibit highly reduced conductances compared to those of the corresponding bare wire configurations (Table 1, Figure 4); at both L = 17.25 and 16.25 Å the decrease is about 0.8 g0.
+Isosurfaces of the calculated conductance eigenchannels (i.e., the vectors that diagonalize the transmission matrix, expressing the probability density for transmission) of several of the B and H2 wires (both conducting and nonconducting), are shown in Figure 7.
+We observe that while for the B wire ((ii) for L = 17.25 Å in Figure 7) the conductance eigenchannel is spread rather uniformly over the entire system (tips and connecting nanowire constriction), the hydrogen atoms in the H_2 wire induce backscattering regions (regions with near vanishing probability density for transmission) for electrons in both of the tips and between the Au atoms in the wire marked (a) and the guest hydrogen atoms.
+This surprising theoretical prediction of the "hydrogen switch" effect could, in principle, be tested in well-controlled tip-surface experiments in hydrogen atmosphere.